chrisglein/chrisglein.github.io/heist/rules.md

 <mark>TODO: For “or” choice <span class="obstacle">Obstacles</span> do you choose up front (before assists) or at the end?
 Or is it just whichever is higher, no choice required?</mark>

 ### 2. GET HELP
 Each other player has an opportunity to play an <span class="assist">Assist</span> card to help (or potentially hinder) the current player.
 They simultaneously reveal either nothing or an <span class="assist">Assist</span> card to commit from their hand to the upcoming test.
-If they reveal nothing and have fewer that 5 cards in their hand, they draw a card from the resoure deck.
+If they reveal nothing they draw a card from the resource deck, and then discard until they have no more than 5 cards in their hand.

 <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assist.png"/> <img class="card" alt="assist card" style="max-width: 150px" src="new-rulebook/assistReward.png"/>